jsroest/signal_state_provider/README.md

 The [Signals](https://pub.dev/packages/signals) package, is a way to listen to values and to rebuild the UI when the value changes.

 Because rebuilding the UI is a feature of Signals itself we don't need a full fledged state management solution.
-The only thing we need is to be able to access Signal in a clean way.
+The only thing we need is to be able to access signals in a clean way.

 ## StateProvider
 StateProvider is a widget that accepts a create method to create an instance of a class.
 This instance is shared with all descending widgets with the use of an InheritedWidget.
-This ```StateProvider.of<>``` method will not create bindings between the caller and the provider, as that is what Signals is for.
+The ```StateProvider.of<>``` method will not create bindings between the caller and the provider, as that is what Signals package is for.
 ```dart
 class CounterPageLocal extends StatelessWidget {
   @override